 Untagged: quay-server.example.com/quayadmin/busybox:test

-6. Pull the image again, this time from your Project Quay registry:
+6. Pull the image from your Project Quay registry by entering the following command:

 $ sudo podman pull --tls-verify=false quay-server.example.com/quayadmin/busybox:test